adamperkowski/nvrs/README.md

 # update the known versions
 nvrs -t ALL
 ```

+for all available commands, options and flags, see `nvrs --help` and the [manual page](/man/nvrs.1).

 ## Configuration
 nvrs relies on a configuration file ([example](/nvrs.toml)) containing basic settings, such as `oldver`, `newver` & `keyfile` paths, as well as [package entries](#package-entries). supported config paths: